 Hover over the Podcast tab in the navigation bar to see individual episodes, including full transcripts of each episode and links to the works discussed.

-I want the twelve conversations in Barbara London Calling to show media art as the farthest-reaching, most innovative art of our time—a kind of art, and artist, that plays an essential role in the study and appreciation of contemporary art in general.
+I want my podcast series to showcase the farthest reaching, most innovative art of our time—a kind of art, and artist, that plays an essential role in the study and appreciation of contemporary art in general.

-Support for Barbara London Calling is generously provided by Bobbie Foshay and Independent Curators International (ICI), in conjunction with their upcoming exhibition, “Seeing Sound.”
-Le Tigre graciously provided the background music for the series.
-My thanks go to the participating artists for their time.
+Barbara London Calling is produced by Ryan Leahey.
+Support for the series is generously provided by Bobbie Foshay and Independent Curators International (ICI), in conjunction with their exhibition, “Seeing Sound.”
+Background music for the series is graciously provided by Le Tigre for Season 1, and by Lee Ranaldo for Season 2.0.
+My thanks the participating artists for their time.